ByteDance-Seed/Seed-Prover/SeedProver-1.5/README.md

 We evaluated Seed-Prover 1.5 on the IMO 2025 and Putnam 2025 competition.
 While Seed-Prover 1.0 required "Heavy" mode to solve 5 out of 6 problems, Seed-Prover 1.5 achieved the same solve rate using significantly lower compute resources and shorter runtime.
-We also tested on the 12 problems from Putnam 2025, Seed Prover 1.5 successfully solved 11 of them within 9 hours
+We also tested on the 12 problems from Putnam 2025, Seed Prover 1.5 successfully solved 11 of them within 9 hours.

-Notably, using our system, we solved **11 out of 12 problems** from Putnam 2025 within 9 hours.

 Our findings suggest that scaling learning from experience, driven by high-quality formal feedback, holds immense potential for the future of formal mathematical reasoning.